Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 “You’re Not Making Any Sense”

-One of the most damaging things to say to someone with dementia is, “You’re not making any sense.”
+One of the most damaging things to say to someone living with dementia is, “You’re not making any sense.”
 This statement can be incredibly invalidating, because it dismisses the person’s experience and feelings.
 Individuals with dementia may struggle to articulate their thoughts coherently due to cognitive decline.
 Instead of expressing frustration, you can listen patiently and offer support.

 “Remember, We’ve Talked About This Before”

-Repeatedly telling someone with dementia, “Remember, we’ve talked about this before,” can be disheartening and humiliating.
+Repeatedly telling someone living with dementia, “Remember, we’ve talked about this before,” can be disheartening and humiliating.
 Rather than emphasizing their forgetfulness, caregivers should gently and patiently repeat the information.
 Bringing reassurance can help alleviate feelings of frustration and inadequacy.

 “You Should Know Better”